varigence/docs/bimlflex/user-guide/data-vault-templates.md

 ### Hubs

 Hubs maintain a distinct list of Integration keys.
-The Integration key and the Hub table, as well as the source and source to target mapping are defined in the metadata repository.
+The Integration key and the Hub table, as well as the source and source to target mapping, are defined in the metadata repository.

-The Hub Entity is at the center of the **Core Business Concept**, CBC, and should be derived from **Enterprise Wide Business Keys**, EWBK’s.
+The Hub Entity is at the center of the **Core Business Concept**, CBC, and should be derived from **Enterprise Wide Business Keys**, EWBK's.
 A Hub is not necessarily the same as a Primary Key in the source system.

 To be able to integrate across systems and versions the actual Business terms used should be identified and used as keys for the Hubs.

 For the Integration key, it is recommended to use a wide Unicode/nvarchar datatype.
 That accommodates most data coming from any source.
 It also allows new sources to be integrated that might not adhere to the earlier assumed datatype of the Hub Integration key.
 The hub should accommodate all incoming data without judging, therefore it is recommended to use the most forgiving data type available.

-Descriptive attributes about the Integration key in the Hub are stored in attached Satellites.
+Descriptive attributes about the Integration key in the Hub are stored in the attached Satellites.

 ### Links